gagatek-dev/Gagatek/README.md

 [![License](https://img.shields.io/badge/license-AGPLv3-blue.svg)](https://github.com/gagatek-dev/gagatek/blob/main/LICENSE)
 [![Star on GitHub](https://img.shields.io/github/stars/gagatek-dev/gagatek?style=social)](https://github.com/gagatek-dev/gagatek)

-**Gagatek is a new, embedded, columnar analytical engine (OLAP) built on the first principles of computer science.
-Its goal is to deliver absurd analytical performance with radically low resource consumption.**
+**Gagatek is a new, embedded, columnar analytical engine (OLAP) designed for high-performance, real-time analytics where speed is paramount.
+Built on first principles, its goal is to deliver absurd analytical performance with radically low resource consumption.**

 It is a direct response to the growing complexity and bloat of modern data systems.